MinaTaraghi/MLP-for-Function-Approximation/README.md

-# MLP for Function Estimation
+# MLP for Function Approximation
- Multi-Layer Perceptron for Function Estimation with Various Parameters
+ Multi-Layer Perceptron for Function Approximation with Various Parameters

 The dataset "slice_localization_data.csv" used can be accessed here: https://archive.ics.uci.edu/ml/datasets/Relative+location+of+CT+slices+on+axial+axis